freevariable/Sydneus-Serverless-Astrophysics/README.md

 - pl: a planet's rank within a solar system (integer, 1=closest to the sun)
 - mo: a moon's rank within a planetary system (integer, 1=closest to the planet)
 - user: a unique user id that you manage (string)
-- vessel: a unique vessel or station id that you manage (string)
+- spacecraft: a unique ship or station id that you manage (string)

 #### Sectors